Impact Training

 Never mind the highfalutin definitions you hear, simply stated, marketing is everything you do to place your product or service in the hands of potential customers in return for a profit for yourself.

-Even as they acknowledge marketing as a powerful business solution to explode their business success, many people are actually afraid of marketing and will avoid it at all costs.
+Even as they acknowledge marketing as a powerful business solution to explode their business success, many business people, like those in my mastermind group, are actually afraid of marketing and will avoid it at all costs.

 I can relate to this fear.